-This paper explores the nature of the historical interrelationship between medical education, workforce inequalities and hierarchical regionalism which inform the planning assumptions of the NHP.
-This is developed through a case study of the failed attempt by the University of Lancaster to obtain a medical school from 1964 to 1968.
-Based on archival sources from the University itself, the Ministry of Health, local government, defunct NHS bodies managing services in Lancashire and South Cumbria during the period, and personal papers of individuals involved in these processes, this paper shows that the interrelationship is a compounding one.
-Such a relationship reinforces a cycle of crises which delimit the possibilities of decision-making processes and the options available to health services leaders to shape future horizons.
-This historical process, whereby inherited decisions of predecessors accumulate over time and shape the options of local health services organisations, has been termed ‘sedimented governance’ by Lorelei Jones.6 Understanding these historical layers offer several important lessons for current health services leaders and the NHP.
+This paper explores this historical interrelationship between medical education, workforce inequalities and hierarchical regionalism which inform the planning assumptions of the NHP.
+This is demonstrated through a case study of the failed attempt by the University of Lancaster to obtain a medical school from 1964 to 1968.
+Based on extensive archival sources, this paper shows that the interrelationship is a compounding one which reinforces a cycle of crises, delimiting the options available to health services leaders to shape future horizons.
+This historical process, whereby inherited decisions accumulate over time and shape the opportunities of local health services organisations, has been termed ‘sedimented governance’ by Lorelei Jones.5 Understanding these historical layers offer several important lessons for current health services leaders and the NHP.

 NATIONALISATION AND HIERARCHICAL REGIONALISM

-Hierarchical regionalism was a key organising principle of newly nationalised health services in 1948.
-Political compromises with the medical profession left the NHS with a tripartite division of provision.
-These compromises left the administration of both general practice and public health residualised and unreformed, instead concentrating upon the unification of former public municipal hospitals and private voluntary ones.
-Here, the organisation of nationalised hospitals was bifurcated.
-First were elite teaching hospitals which obtained their own autonomous administration in the form of Boards of Governors (BoGs).
-Second were the remainder, managed at regional level by Regional Hospital Boards (RHBs) and at a local level by Hospital Management Committees (HMCs) which typically centred on towns with existing hospital concentration.
-Accordingly, hierarchical regionalism hinged upon each university medical school in the provinces working with associated teaching hospitals, although the situation was more complex for the four London regions which possessed a much larger number of older medical schools not always affiliated with universities.7, 8 Part of this rationale was about increasing the availability of consultant services which were previously the preserve of voluntary hospitals.
-Increasing both clinician and consultant numbers was, as a result, a key aspiration of the NHS.
-Indeed, the 1944 Goodenough Report on medical education went so far as to say that ‘[p]roperly planned and carefully conducted medical education is the foundation of a comprehensive health service’.9 Nationalising health services, then, relied upon modernising medical careers.

-Hospital services in Lancashire and Westmorland – modern day South Cumbria – were not beneficiaries of this symbiosis between nationalised health services and medical education.
-Although I have outlined this story in greater detail elsewhere, I will elaborate its significance here.10 Despite the best efforts of local medical administrative leaders, the consultant class and civic elites from 1945 to 1948, Lancashire and Westmorland did not attain regional status.
-Nor were they able to secure their own regional advisory committee within the newly minted Manchester RHB.
-This would have created a de facto region for territories without a university medical school at the apex of the region’s hierarchy, as had occurred elsewhere.
-Ambitions were thwarted by the imperial interests of Manchester and the University medical school, leaving Lancashire and Westmorland as a distant regional hinterland.
-This was much to the chagrin of Liverpool and their University’s imperial intent, and left the area bereft of political attention and modernisation by Manchester.
+Hospital services in Lancashire and Westmorland – modern day South Cumbria – were not beneficiaries of the primacy given to medical education within newly nationalised health services.
+This was embedded in the organising principle of ‘hierarchical regionalism’, captured in the 1944 Goodenough Report which suggested that ‘[p]roperly planned and carefully conducted medical education is the foundation of a comprehensive health service’.6 .
+This ‘hierarchical regionalism’ hinged upon each provincial university medical school working with associated teaching hospitals, although the situation was different in London.7 Nationalising health services, then, relied upon modernising medical careers and increasing overall clinician and consultant numbers to make services more widely available.
+Although I have outlined the details of this process for Lancashire and Westmorland previously,8 I will reiterate its significance here.
+Despite the best efforts of local medical administrative leaders, the consultant class, and civic elites, Lancashire and Westmorland did not attain regional status or secure a regional advisory committee in 1948, leaving them subordinated to Manchester.
+Ambitions were thwarted by Manchester’s imperial interests, especially their their medical school much to the chagrin of Liverpool, leaving Lancashire and Westmorland as a distant hinterland, bereft of investment and attention within the region.